gekatateam/neptunus/plugins/processors/dynamic_template/README.md

 The `dynamic_template` processor evaluates [Golang templates](https://pkg.go.dev/text/template) in configured labels and fields.
 [Slim-sprig functions](https://go-task.github.io/slim-sprig/) available!

 Unlike [template processor](../template/), this plugin does not use predefined templates.
+Instead, it uses **label or field content** as a template and replaces it by execution result.

 Plugin uses [wrapped events](../../common/template/README.md).